activeeos/nodeos-monitor/README.md

       --etcd-key string              the Etcd client key
       --failover-group string        the identifier for the group of nodes involved in the failover process (default "eos") -h, --help                         help for nodeos-monitor
-      --nodeos string                the path to the nodeos binary (default "/opt/eosio/bin/nodeos") --nodeos-args stringArray      additional arguments to pass to nodeos --standby-config-dir string    the directory containing the configs for a standby nodeos process (default "/etc/nodeos-standby-configs/")
+      --log-format string            log format (one of 'text' or 'json') (default "text") --metrics-addr string          where to expose the HTTP Prometheus metrics (default ":3000") --nodeos string                the path to the nodeos binary (default "/opt/eosio/bin/nodeos") --nodeos-args stringArray      additional arguments to pass to nodeos --standby-config-dir string    the directory containing the configs for a standby nodeos process (default "/etc/nodeos-standby-configs/")

+nodeos-monitor` is configured via command line flags:
 ```

 Here are the most useful options: